 While above deals with ad copy, you should also outline what types of companies/products you won’t partner with at all.

 Ultimately, make sure that the ads and advertisers are congruent with your company values.
 If you're an environmental start-up, for example, you won't want gas companies advertising.
 Make your prohibitions as specific as possible to avoid branding mistakes.

 Your ad policy is also an opportunity to outline the ad review process.
 This can include details like:

 When it comes to defining an ad policy, clarity is key.
 The more thoughtful, the better.
 At the same time, don't let your readers get lost in your policy.
 Be concise as well, so it’s easy for them to understand.
 For further inspiration, here's Klarna's, Twitter's, Google's, and Facebook's ad policy.

-Kevel offers the infrastructure APIs needed to quickly build custom ad platforms for sponsored listings, internal promotions, native ads, and more - so you can drive new revenue and take back the Internet.
+Kevel offers the infrastructure APIs needed to quickly build custom ad platforms for sponsored listings, internal promotions, native advertising, and more - so you can drive new revenue and take back the Internet.

 We are committed to the vision that every online retailer and publisher should be able to add user-first ad revenue streams and take back the Internet from Google, Amazon, and Facebook.
 Customers like Ticketmaster, Yelp, Strava, Mozilla, and many more have already launched successful ad platforms on Kevel.

 Sarah is an experienced writer with a software background, allowing her to translate between ad tech experts and lay readers.
 As Kevel's Associate Product Marketing Manager, she helps broadcast new products and features.